Common Myths in Wisconsin's School Choice Programs

 However, if a student in the parental choice program leaves a private school, funding for that student stops as soon as the student is no longer counted in school enrollment.

-7. Myth: Private schools in the Milwaukee and Racine programs do not accept students with special needs.
+7. Myth: Private schools in Wisconsin's parental choice programs do not accept students with special needs.

 This is not true.